Houston Psychiatrist

 Child Bedtime Anxiety

-Regular and consistent sleep patterns are an important aspect of children’s mental wellness.
-During sleep, children’s minds process information from daily experiences and stressors.
-Regular and consistent sleep can lead to greater self regulation and less likelihood for behavioral issues resulting from tiredness and sleepiness.
+Regular and consistent sleep patterns are an important aspect of your child's mental wellness.
+During sleep, children's minds process information from daily experiences and stressors.
+Regular and consistent sleep can lead to greater self-regulation and less likelihood for behavioral issues.

-In short, when children are rested, they feel calmer, less anxious, and more in control of their emotions and responses.
-Restful activities combined with routines are more likely to lead to good sleep hygiene.
+When children are rested, they feel calmer, less anxious, and more in control of their emotions.
 The steps to creating a successful nighttime routine include consistency, a calm environment, connection, and preparation for potential hiccups.

-Create a bedtime routine that includes the routine essentials but also incorporates calming activities.
-Bedtime routines optimally begin 1-2 hours before sleep, but can take less time once the routine is internalized.
-This window of time prepares the child for rest both emotionally and physically.
-Create a bedtime poster with your child, list the activities (written or drawn), and discuss why each step in the routine is important for the child’s health and wellness.
+Create a bedtime routine that includes the essentials but also incorporates calming activities.
+Bedtime routines optimally begin 1-2 hours before sleep, but it can become more efficient with practice.
+This window of time prepares your child for rest both emotionally and physically.
+Tip: You can create a bedtime poster with your child that lists the activities (written or drawn), and discuss why each step in the routine is important for the child’s sleep.

 Increase self-efficacy by asking your child how he/she feels after they complete each task.
-For children who become distracted or are overwhelmed easily, following the steps on the chart will keep them on task and organized.
+When they begin to understand the importance, it becomes easier for them to manage the sleep routine themselves.
+For children who become distracted or are overwhelmed easily, following the steps on the chart will keep them organized.
 Include options and privileges.
-For example, when kindergartner Caroline completes her bedtime routine, she may choose one of three calming bedtime activities: story time, coloring, or playing with a fidget toy.
-Watching electronics at bedtime should be avoided as the graphics, colors, movements, and sounds will activate the brain leading to restlessness rather than rest.
+For example when kindergartner Caroline comes to the end of her bedtime routine, she may choose one of three calming bedtime activities: story time, coloring, or playing with a fidget toy.
+Watching electronics at bedtime should be avoided as the graphics, colors, movements, and sounds will activate the brain leading to restlessness rather than drifting off to sleep.

 Environment

 Create a calm environment at the start of the bedtime routine.
 Dim the lights or switch from overhead lighting to lamps.
 Close the blinds or curtains.
-Turn on calm music.
-The child’s sleep area should be as uncluttered as possible in order to decrease distractions and anxiety.
-Include favorite stuffed animals in their bed.
+Turn on calm music, preferably without words.
+The child’s bed area should be as uncluttered as possible in order to decrease distractions.
+Include favorite stuffed animals nearby to feel safe.

 Select a corner or area of the room in which the child has easy access to calming toys and books.
-Include comfortable seating, whether a floor pillow, rocker, beanbag chair or tent.
-Create physical boundaries by naming what rooms/areas of the house are within or off limits during the bedtime routine.
+Include comfortable seating.
+Create physical boundaries by naming what rooms or areas of the house are within or off limits during the bedtime routine.

 Connect

-Recite a mantra: “ I feel calm in my body.
+Consider developing a mantra like “ I feel calm in my body.
 I feel calm in my mind.
 I feel calm in my heart.”
-Whatever your activity, take this moment to connect with your child.
-Caregiver connection, even for short periods, enables co-regulation between parent and child.
+Whatever the activity, take this time to connect with your child.
+Caregiver connection enhances co-regulation between parent and child.

 Hiccups

-When your child is dysregulated, attune yourself by bringing your body to their level, using an even and calm tone, and looking them in the eyes.
-If your child is unable to focus on you, touch them gently, for example by lightly touching their arms.
-“I see that you have a lot of energy.
+When your child is dysregulated, attune yourself by bringing your body to their level.
+You can use an even, calm tone and look them in the eyes.
+If your child is unable to focus on you, consider using gentle touch as redirection.
+Then you could say something like “I see that you have a lot of energy.
 It is time to sleep.
 Let’s take a few minutes to calm down with a quiet activity.”
-Narrating behavioral issues without shame will make the child feel seen by the caregiver and also help the child recognize behaviors and triggers over time.
+Narrating behavioral issues without shame will make the child feel seen and also help the child recognize behaviors and triggers over time.

-When nightmares and specific fears add to bedtime anxiety, try these strategies.
+When nightmares and specific fears add to bedtime anxiety, consider various positive strategies.
 Take your child with you as you check around their room for common fears like monsters, spiders, or snakes.
 Keep it lighthearted.
-This will validate the child’s fears and show that their safety and wellbeing are important to you.
+This will validate the child’s fears and show that their safety is important to you.
 Reframe fears by asking your child if there is anything interesting or likable about the thing they fear.
 Name exceptions to fears.
 Ask your child: “What about you could be scary to the monster?”

 Your local librarian can recommend books about common fears.
 For example, Seaver the Weaver by Paul Czajak and Verdi by Janell Cannon impart child-like struggles upon a spider (Czajak) and a snake (Cannon).
 When monsters acquire human-like qualities, children’s fears deflate as children recognize that all things, even monsters, have fears.